maskalix/cmnds/README.md

 / /___ / /  / // /|  // /_/ /___/ /
 \____//_/  /_//_/ |_//_____//____/

-Simply commands to ease using Linux server and Docker
+Simply commands to ease using Linux server
 ```

 ## Installation